 - MPs or elected representatives are likely to have busy calendars, so try and invite them as far in advance as possible. - Before a discussion with your MP or elected representative, decide who is going to ask which questions and nominate someone to take notes so you can follow up on important points discussed. - Start by talking about why this issue is important to you and your school/community. - Encourage your MP or elected representative to see themselves as an ally by building on common ground and avoiding the temptation of diving straight into areas where you disagree. - Be confident remember that though they are politicians, at some point they used to be at school, just like you!
-They may also be parents themselves, so can relate to young people's concerns. - For further tips take a look at http://fortheloveof.org.uk/wp-content/uploads/2016/06/Top-tips-for-meeting-MP-Speak-Up_type.pdf - Share this short clip with your pupils/students to guide them in the dos and don'ts of MP lobbying https://www.youtube.com/watch?v=CUyyMSnuoVc
+They may also be parents themselves, so can relate to young people's concerns. - Watch this short clips for some tips on the dos and don'ts of MP lobbying: How (not) to lobby your MP.